 The basic premise of the Infinite Banking Concept is the whole life insurance policy acts as your own personal bank.
-And for any large purchases or investments, you use the cash value in your policy as a way to fund your investment or purchase.
+And for any large purchases or investments, you use the cash value in your policy to fund your investment or purchase.

-You then pay yourself back, i.e. your “Bank,” by putting money aside to go towards your life insurance policy, based on a payback schedule that you create.
+You then pay yourself back, i.e., your “Bank,” by putting money aside towards your life insurance policy, based on a payback schedule you create.

 Free Infinite Banking Webinar